flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/settings.md

 Settings for realism aspects of the A32NX aircraft.

+!!! warning "DATALINK Transmission Time"
+    This setting has been removed in Stable 0.8.0.
+We are now using VDL3 communication protocols.

+    The real datalink used in VHF areas is VDL2.
+For simulation purposes we have chosen to utilize the VDL3 communication protocols to exchange ACARS/CPDLC data between ground stations and air stations.
+The current implementation works with fixed timings to simulate transmission delays.
+This provides better simulation capabilities and includes a VHF signal quality simulation.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypad/flypad-settings-realism.png" style="width: 100%; height: auto;" loading="lazy">
     <a href="../dashboard/">   <div class="imagemap" style="position: absolute; left: 1.3%; top:  7.7%; width: 5.8%; height: 7.6%;"><span class="imagemapname">Dashboard</span></div></a>